junk-shop/they-are-coming/README.md

 ## WHAT IS THIS?

 Frankly, we don't quite know yet!
-Currently there is a Discord Server (add link) and a Dedicated Subreddit (add link) to facilitate discussion.
+Currently there is a [Discord Server](https://discord.gg/s3SABBqZ) and a [Dedicated Subreddit](https://www.reddit.com/r/TheyreComing/) to facilitate discussion.

 ## QUICK INFO

-During the weekend of May 22nd, 2021, several people around the US (and london?) found
+During the weekend of May 22nd, 2021, several people around the world found

 ## CARDS
 | First Card  | Second Card | Third Card  | Fourth Card | Fifth Card  | Sixth Card |